-Lowther Homes is a member of Happy to Translate – a company set up to break down barriers between organisations and members of the communities they serve who have difficulty in communicating in spoken or written English.
+Lowther Homes offers translation and interpretation through The Big Word – a company set up to break down barriers between organisations and members of the communities they serve who have difficulty in communicating in spoken or written English.
 How to request a translation:

 If you need to view website in another language we recommend using Google Translate.
 You can find Google translation options under ‘Translate’ in the footer of every website page on this site.
 You can also copy and paste the web address for this page into the URL field, then choose a language by selecting the drop down menu at the top-centre of the page.

 If you are deaf or hearing impaired and use British Sign Language (BSL) you can use our BSL translation service.
 You need a webcam to use this service.
 The BSL service is available using Chrome, Firefox and Safari browsers.

 The service, run by Sign Video, is available between 8am and 6pm, Monday to Friday.
 You will be connected to a BSL translator who will then contact our Customer First Centre and translate for you.

 The text size for this site can be changed using your browser.
 Follow the advice below for your chosen browser:

 - Internet Explorer: select the ‘View’ menu, then ‘Text size’;

 - Firefox: select the ‘View’ menu, then ‘Zoom’ or ‘Zoom text only’;

 - Safari: select the ‘View’ menu, then ‘Make text bigger’ or ‘Make text smaller’;